WordPress/gutenberg/packages/core-data/README.md

 _Returns_

--   `any`: The ID for the fallback Navigation post.
+-   `EntityRecordKey | undefined`: The ID for the fallback Navigation post.

 ### getRawEntityRecord